1990 - 1991

 Leo Fender (Clarence Leonidas Fender) - Died 3-21-1991 - Parkinson's disease ( Guitar designer and manufacturer ) Born 8-10-1909 - Designed the Telecaster and the Stratocaster guitars.

-Dave Guard - Died 3-22-1991 - Lymphoma ( Folk ) Born 11-19-1934 in San Francisco, CA, U.S. - Was a singer and banjo player for The Kingston Trio ( They sang, "Tom Dooley" and "Scotch and Soda") and the leader of Dave Guard And The Whiskeyhill Singers - Worked with Tim Buckley and John Stewart.
+Dave Guard (Donald David Guard) - Died 3-22-1991 in Rollinsford, New Hampshire, U.S. - Lymphoma ( Folk ) Born 11-19-1934 in San Francisco, CA, U.S. - Singer, guitarist and banjo player - Was a member of The Calypsonians, The Kingston Trio ( They sang, "Tom Dooley" and "Scotch and Soda") and the leader of Dave Guard And The Whiskeyhill Singers - Worked with Tim Buckley and John Stewart - Vocal Group Hall Of Fame Inductee.

 Marc Connors - Died 3-25-1991 - Aids? ( Rock ) Was a baritone for The Nylons (They did a remake of, "Kiss Him Goodbye").